gmatteo/pseudos_ac_she/README.md

        TODO: New AE results are needed.
 98_Cf: OK: take Cf_5f.psp8, slightly better than Cf_origin_5f.psp8
-       Now using new AE NOMAG as reference but MAG VERSION GAVE BETTER RESULTS
+       Now using new AE NOMAG as reference but MAG VERSION GAVE BETTER RESULTS RERUNNING WITH NEW DATA (NO IMPROVEMENT)
 99_Es: ITWAS_FIXME: Now using AE NOMAG as reference.
 Kind of Ok with df 0.51
 100_Fm: XXX FIXME: AE EOS now looks good but pseudos are not!
+       RERUNNING WITH NEW DATA (NO IMPROVEMENT)
 101_Md: FIXME: AE EOS is suspicious and should be recomputed. df 1.41
         ITWAS_FIXME: Now the AE EOS is slightly better (a bit smoother but jumps are still visible) df 0.66.
 102_No: OK: All pseudos are good, should find compromise btw accuracy and convergence ratio